jhajek/Linux-text-book-part-1/Appendix-D/Appendix-D.md

 You will use Packer.io to build two systems that have all the necessary code, configurations, and setup needed to deploy the entire webserver and database.

-The database will have:
+The database server will have:

+* Install needed packages
+  + zfsutils and mysql-server
+* Preseed the root database password in the debconf set-selection section
+* Preseed the contents of the root password in a ~/.my.cnf file to use later in running database CREATE and INSERT scripts
+* Enable firewall
+  + Open Firewall port connection to 3306 for only the webserver's IP
 * A second and third hard drive partition attached
 * Create a zpool called **datapool** accross /dev/sdb and /dev/sdc
   + Mount this zpool to ```/mnt/datadisk``` and change permissions and ownership so that **vagrant** owns it
 * Modify the default location of the MySQL database to be on the ```/mnt/datadisk``` location
 * Modify the default setting to allow MySQL to listen on external connections
 * Create a zpool snapshot
+* enable mysql to start at boot and start mysql service
+* Clone sampel code at https://github.com/jhajek/db-samples.git